 Jiggers, or chigoe fleas, are parasitic sand fleas that burrow into the skin and lay eggs.
 They cause swelling, itching and infection which can lead to amputation and even death in the worst cases.
 Originally from central and south America, jiggers are now a major problem in rural areas of sub-saharan Africa, often affecting the soles of the feet when shoes are not worn.

 Instead of an expensive concrete hardstand, school director Elius suggested that we install a ‘crazy paving’ floor, using a flat gypsum stone that is available in western Uganda.
 There was some head scratching from the build team, but the installation proceeded smoothly and they now have a new skill under their hats!

-The classrooms are being painted inside and out, and we expect to see some fun artwork appearing soon.
+The classrooms are being painted inside and out, and we expect to see some fun artwork appearing in due course.
 Once the cabbages and carrots have been harvested, the playground equipment can be relocated too…what a surprise for the 3-5 year olds when they are finally allowed to return to school!

-When the permanent classrooms are finally built, the walls of the wooden Kindergarten can be removed and the remaining roofed hardstand will be a useful shade area for outdoor lessons, eating lunch and sheltering during rainy playtimes.
+In a few years time, once permanent classrooms have been built, the walls of the wooden Kindergarten can be removed and the remaining roofed hardstand will be a useful shade area for outdoor lessons, eating lunch and sheltering during rainy playtimes.
 In meantime, we will continue fundraising…

 UPDATE October 2020: The playground has now been installed and extended with new tyre play pieces and planters.
 It was lovely to see one little boy, who will be joining the Uphill Kindergarten when it reopens, helping his father with the painting.